pinglamb/math/differential-equations/second-order-ode.md

 [a(t)u(t)]z' + [2a(t)u'(t) + b(t)u(t)]z = 0
 $$

-which is a first order differential equation which we are able to solve by the method of integrating factors.
+which is a first order differential equation that can be solved by the method of integrating factors.

 ## References